Pretty Polly (film): Film production

 On 16 May 1965, Coward wrote "there have been great complications over the Pretty Polly film deal but we hope that everything will be straightened out."

 In November 1965, it was reported that the film rights had been purchased by the Broadway producing team of George W George and Frank Granat, who would make the movie in association with Universal.
 Filming was to start the next June in Hong Kong with interiors shot in London.
 Keith Waterhouse and Willis Hall were signed to write the screenplay, and Coward would write a title song.

 The film was part of a slate of four movies that Universal was making in Britain under the auspices of Jay Kanter, the studio's head of operations there.
 The other films were The Countess from Hong Kong, Fahrenheit 451 and Charlie Bubbles.

 Filming was delayed a number of months.
 In June 1966, it was announced that Sidney J. Furie may direct.
 In September 1966, it was announced that Noël Coward would direct the film, which would star Carol Lynley, who had just made Bunny Lake is Missing (1965) with Coward.
 However, by December Hayley Mills was signed to star, with Guy Green to direct.

 Mills had recently done a nude scene for The Family Way and formed a relationship with that film's director, Roy Boulting.
 Of her Pretty Polly role, she said, "No nude scenes but it's pretty sexy."

 The male lead went to Shashi Kapoor on the strength of his performance in Shakespeare Wallah.
 He was the first Indian to play the lead in an international film.
-Director Guy Green later stated that one of his mistakes in making the film was not casting George Hamilton, who he had worked with on Light in the Piazza as the Indian "because he had that cynical edge to it which Shashi who was marvellous didn't have it all."
-Green was "loathe to bring George up at the time" because the actor's career was not going strongly at the time "so I didn't think I would get him.
+Director Guy Green later stated that one of his mistakes in making the film was not casting George Hamilton, who he had worked with on Light in the Piazza as the Indian "because he had that cynical edge to it which Shashi who was marvellous didn't have at all."
+Green was "loath to bring George up at the time" because the actor's career was not going strongly at the time "so I didn't think I would get him.
 But I should have pushed for him because I think he would've made a lot of difference to the picture."
 Green felt Hamilton "would've done the Indian accent very amusingly" and "gotten the nuances" of the character.
 Green called the film "a bit of a mistake."